ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Today, even more so than when Etheruem was launched in 2015, it is increasingly obvious that censorship is becoming the weapon of choice of a dying system that is desperately attempting to cling on to relevance.
 As these old institutions become increasingly threatened by change, it seems likely that ever-more drastic measures will be taken in an attempt defend their position.

-Before blockchain technology entered the scene, these institutions had reality pretty much on lockdown as society was reliant on centralized control points that could be exploited.
-With cryptography, though, and just in the Nick of time, Satoshi graced us with the answer to this reliance, which has turned the tables on the existing [logic of violence](https://cryptonews.net/en/news/bitcoin/2927549/), and provided humanity with an alternative emergent order.
+Before blockchain technology entered the scene, these institutions had reality pretty much on lockdown as society was reliant on centralized control points for sensemaking, which could be exploited.
+With cryptography, though, and just in the Nick of time, Satoshi graced us with the answer to this reliance, which has turned the tables on the existing [logic of violence](https://cryptonews.net/en/news/bitcoin/2927549/), and provided reality with an alternative emergent order.

 As time goes on, the attacks against free, fair and open alternatives to the status quo will ramp up.
 The cryptocurrency ecosystem will enter a new phase, a highly antagonistic phase, where the uncensorability of blockchain technology will truly be put to the test, and the central points of failure in cryptocurrency systems that have them will be sought out and exploited.
 For use cases that are not approved by incumbants, only the _Soverign Grade_ will survive.

-In the future, in order to maintain utility and value, blockchains must be able to resist a range of social, economic and technological attacks will be deployed against them.
-The list of attacks are ever growing and new forms of attack are likely to be conjured up, but a few of the more obvious potential failure states will be explored below.
+In the future, in order to maintain utility and value, blockchains must be able to resist a range of social, economic and technological attacks that will be deployed against them.
+The list of attacks are ever growing and new forms of attack are likely to be conjured up, but a few of the more obvious potential failure states must be avoided.

 ### The Ephemeral Foundation

-Historically, the number one cause of death for blockchains is when the teams responsible for maintaining it no longer operate.
-Simply put, if a project depends on a central organizing comittee or developer team, it will only last as long as this organization exists.
+Historically, the number one cause of death for blockchains is when the teams responsible for maintaining them no longer operate.
+Simply put, if a project depends on a central organizing comittee or developer team, it will only last as long as this organization does.

 Organizations can cease to operate for many reasons; be it a simple rugpull, running out of funds, getting hacked, getting hammered by regulators, traffic accidents, or any other number of reasons, these factors are often outside the control of this team, so it is down to luck or the approval of regualtors as to whether or not a project can survive.